nishidshajib/eco-landing/README.md

 ├── homeequityloanspecialist/    # → homeequityloanspecialist.com ⭐ NEW
 ├── conventionalmtg/             # → conventionalmtg.com ⭐ NEW
 ├── nonconformingloanofficers/   # → nonconformingloanofficers.com ⭐ NEW
-└── nonconformingmortgagerates/  # → nonconformingmortgagerates.com ⭐ NEW
+├── nonconformingmortgagerates/  # → nonconformingmortgagerates.com ⭐ NEW
+└── usamortgagespecialist/       # → usamortgagespecialist.com ⭐ NEW
 ```

 ---